shraddha261006/ODT2026-Shraddha-Ashvanth/README.md

 - app interaction if any.

 **Response:**
 `So it takes in the input of the finger bending, in terms of the angle with which the thread bends.
-It also takes in the input through media pipe of the hand movememnt in the axises.
+It also takes in the input through         of the hand movememnt in the axises.
 The output is the virtual hand moving and bending using the inputs.
 Physical structure is the glove itself.`

 ## 6.3 Input / Output Map